Added: 27 July 2018

 © 2019 Richmond Motor Group - Legal & Cookie Notice - Data Protection & Privacy - Site map - Automotive web design by Bluesky Interactive Ltd

-RICHMOND CARS LIMITED, RICHMOND CARS (SOUTHAMPTON) LIMITED AND RICHMOND CARS (GUILDFORD) LIMITED ARE CREDIT BROKERS, NOT LENDERS, AND WE WILL INTRODUCE YOU TO ONE OF OUR PANEL OF LENDERS TO PROVIDE THE FINANCE FOR YOU.
+RICHMOND CARS LIMITED, RICHMOND CARS (SOUTHAMPTON) LIMITED, RICHMOND CARS (GUILDFORD) LIMITED, RICHMOND CARS (FAREHAM) LIMITED AND RICHMOND CARS (BOTLEY) LIMITED CREDIT BROKERS, NOT LENDERS, AND WE WILL INTRODUCE YOU TO ONE OF OUR PANEL OF LENDERS TO PROVIDE THE FINANCE FOR YOU.
 WE ACT AS NON-INDEPENDENT CREDIT INTERMEDIARIES FOR A SELECTED NUMBER OF LENDERS TO SUIT A WIDE RANGE OF FINANCIAL OFFERS TO SUIT THE INDIVIDUAL’S REQUIREMENTS.
 WE ARE AUTHORISED AND REGULATED BY THE FINANCIAL CONDUCT AUTHORITY.
 FINANCE SUBJECT TO STATUS.
 TERMS AND CONDITIONS APPLY.
 APPLICANTS MUST BE 18 YEARS OR OVER.
 A GUARANTEE/INDEMNITY MAY BE REQUIRED.

-RICHMOND CARS LIMITED, RICHMOND CARS (SOUTHAMPTON) LIMITED AND RICHMOND CARS (GUILDFORD) LIMITED ARE APPOINTED REPRESENTATIVES OF AUTOPROTECT MBI LIMITED FOR INSURANCE MEDIATION PURPOSES.
-THEIR FIRM REFERENCE NUMBER FOR GENERAL INSURANCE IS 312143 AND OUR FIRM REFERENCE NUMBERS FOR CONSUMER CREDIT ARE 673585, 687484 AND 683805.
+RICHMOND CARS LIMITED, RICHMOND CARS (SOUTHAMPTON) LIMITED, RICHMOND CARS (GUILDFORD) LIMITED, RICHMOND CARS (FAREHAM) LIMITED AND RICHMOND CARS (BOTLEY) LIMITED ARE APPOINTED REPRESENTATIVES OF AUTOPROTECT MBI LIMITED FOR INSURANCE MEDIATION PURPOSES.
+THEIR FIRM REFERENCE NUMBER FOR GENERAL INSURANCE IS 312143 AND OUR FIRM REFERENCE NUMBERS FOR CONSUMER CREDIT ARE 673585, 687484, 683805, 741215 AND 741326.
 YOU CAN CHECK THIS ON THE FCA’S WEBSITE WWW.FCA.ORG.UK OR BY CONTACTING THE FCA ON 0300 500 8082.